adamico/picotestdriver/test/README.md

 # Unit Testing for run_test.sh

-This directory contains unit tests for the PICO-8 testing framework runner script.
+This directory contains unit tests for the PicoTestDriver framework runner script.

 ## Overview